-Prestwich Hospital is the Headquarters of Greater Manchester Mental Health NHS Foundation Trust (GMMH).
+Greater Manchester Mental Health NHS Foundation Trust (GMMH)’s Headquarters are based on the Prestwich site.
 In 2020 the Trust designed and launched the Prestwich Green Health Walk in partnership with Sow the City.

 The hospital is in a semi-rural location with municipal parks on both sides and access to woodlands and waterways.
 A Phase 1 Habitat Survey completed in advance of the Green Health Walk identified many species of bats and wildlife including endangered and protected species.